-The study presents a comprehensive framework for the influence of self-efficacy on career competency, mediated by experiential learning.
+The study presents a comprehensive framework for examining the relationships between meaning in psychological empowerment, experiential learning and career competency.
 Using a mixed methods approach and advanced statistical techniques such as SEM, this study provides a replicable methodology for investigating similar phenomena in other sectors or regions.
-The inclusion of specific constructs such as self-efficacy, alongside the experiential learning dimensions of concrete experience, reflective observation, abstract conceptualisation and active experimentation, facilitates a nuanced analysis of career competency development.
+The inclusion of specific constructs such as meaning, alongside the experiential learning dimensions of concrete experience, reflective observation, abstract conceptualisation and active experimentation, facilitates a nuanced analysis of career competency development.
 Furthermore, by focusing on the aviation industry and aircraft line mechanics in Japanese LCCs, a research model is created focused on a specific theme.
 This methodological approach underlines the need to customise research techniques to meet the special demands and requirements of a profession of great technical and safety relevance.
 Future studies should widen this paradigm to investigate more mediating elements and the long-term consequences of experiential learning on professional growth.